lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

 4. Input frame has vehicle(s) to infer.
-If this is the first input frame (accumVehAttribsIsEmpty==true) then reset the attribute accumulator to the new input frame, otherwise results will be added to the current input frame "accumVehAttribs".
+If this is the first input frame (accumVehAttribsIsEmpty==true) then the attribute accumulator is reset to the new input frame, otherwise results will be added to the current input frame "accumVehAttribs".

 ```Cpp
 						// expecting inference results, check for them while accumulating results